 Now, don’t get me wrong.
 There are currently quite a few of the “no-sign,” “no-walk-ins,” “big-attitude” bars in various cities around the world.
 And, yes, I’ve been to most of them.
 Sometimes its worth the hassle.
 And, frankly, sometimes the hassle outweighs the convenience and conviviality of a bar that actually wants my money and patronage.
+On a related note, if you want to experience new destinations but are not currently liquid, at least until your next paycheck, you can use payday loans to help tide you over.
+Applying and getting approved is pretty easy.
 So, one of the first things I loved about Muti is that there is no “fuck off” attitude at the door.
 Yes, patrons are requested to make a reservation (the bar is, after all, a small one-bedroom apartment) but Muti’s doorman checks you off the guest list and greets you with a cordial smile.
 You feel like the place is happy you made the effort to show up.
 Welcome to Muti.
 Welcome to Barcelona.

 Upon ascending a flight or two of stairs, a knock on the wooden front door begets yet another polite greeting from the headset toting ninja hostess who seems to appear out of nowhere and keep an eye in every direction at once.
 During my last visit to Muti, I was rewarded with two barstools (a hot commodity as there are only about 8 of them, total) where I could watch the behind-the-bar action, up close and personal.

 The wooden bar is situated at one end of a long living room.
-Diagonally from it, there is a small stage, enough to accommodate 3, maybe 4 people, if squeezed in tightly.
+Diagonally from it, there is a small stage, enough to accommodate 3, maybe 4 people, if squeezed in tightly, this was a renovation as it wasn’t that big as it used to, with the help of a commercial construction loan they managed to expand the whole living room and other main spaces to accommodate more guests.
 The last act I saw there was an incredible Irish singer called Sinead Savage, who is living in Barcelona.
 Throaty and sensual, her crooning warmly engulfed the space between human bodies.
 A couple of sofas and low coffee tables line the wall leading to the very back section where 3 small bistro tables are set for those looking to nibble on a snack from the apartment sized kitchen.

 At Muti, “intimate” is an understatement.
 “Cozy” is cliché.
 It’s a home.
 It could be someone’s home.
 Its your home when you are there.
 And, once you wrap your lips around a cocktail, you never want to go back to wherever you normally hang your hat in the real world.